pcgentry/sinatra_omniauth_demo/README.md

 ### Derived from

-Watch [Railcast](http://railscasts.com/episodes/304-omniauth-identity?view=asciicast) to get an idea of how Omniauth can be used in Ruby.
+Watch the [Railscast](http://railscasts.com/episodes/304-omniauth-identity?view=asciicast) to get an idea of how Omniauth can be used in Ruby.

-Take  a look at the code to understand the rest of it.

-### Few things added

-* Use of Twitter Bootstrap(CDN reference)
-* Customized log in and registration page
-* Use of Identity Strategy
-* Simple role based sinatra routes.
+#### Setup

+There is an example configuration file in /config/application.yml.example.
+You will need to copy it to /config/application.yml and customize it to your own needs.

+You will also need to setup the database (see rake tasks below) and do a bundle install before the code will function.

 #### Rake Tasks